 Memorable Manitobans: Roger Rene Joseph Savoie (1931-2009)

-Savoie was awarded the Tommy Lumsden Memorial Trophy as the top Canadian lineman (1956) and was named a CFL All Star (1962).
-He was inducted into the Order of the Buffalo Hunt (1957), the Blue Bomber Hall of Fame (1987), and the Manitoba Sports Hall of Fame (2005).
+He was awarded the Tommy Lumsden Memorial Trophy as the top Canadian lineman (1956) and was named a CFL All Star (1962).
+He was inducted into the Order of the Buffalo Hunt (1957), Blue Bomber Hall of Fame (1987), and Manitoba Sports Hall of Fame (2005).
 After his retirement from football, he owned and operated the Golden Fawn Lodge near Ear Falls, Ontario.

 He died at Winnipeg on 17 August 2009.